voschezang/coding-handbook/domain-driven-design.md

 In addition, there can be natural ambiguity.
 E.g a book can be a specific text or a physical copy.

-Within a single system such ambiguity can go unnoticed, but when integrating multiple systems problems can occur.
+Within a single system such ambiguity can go unnoticed, but problems can arise when integrating multiple systems.
+To avoid this, terms can be made more *specific*.
+This [increases the contrast](https://twitter.com/jarango/status/1562791028167299079) between terms.
+E.g. use the term `PersonalBankAccount` rather than `Account`.
+Such terms only have meaning inside a given (bounded) [context](https://www.martinfowler.com/bliki/BoundedContext.html).

 In addition, some other concepts that relates to ambiguity are: